 Are you trained to do this?

 Here’s a scary thought: “Many, many people are attempting to perform filler and cosmetic procedures that they weren’t sufficiently trained to do — and there’s nothing illegal about it,” Nazarian warns.
 To ensure you’re seeing someone who knows how to inject lips, ask them point blank.
 Where did they train?
 How did they become an injector?
 Additionally, it’s fair game — and within your rights — to ask to see their certifications.
 Another, more casual way to get a sense of their experience is to ask how many times they’ve injected lips.
 Looking for an aesthetic provider?
-Our trained specialists can help!
+Chat with a trained aesthetic specialist now.

 Will it hurt?